Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Conclusion

 \section{Conclusion}

-Here we introduce a new unsupervised machine learning method based on non-negative tensor factorization for building minimal HMMs based on a theoretical process model constructed from domain expert estimations and implemented by Simian simulation engine \cite{santhi2015simian}.
-Our new method is based on transfer of our technique for model selection in NMF and NTF, and gives us the opportunity to determine the unknown number of the hidden states in HMM as well to work with theoretical process models with sequential and parallel activities.
-The HMM built in this way allows us to answer questions of interest using domain expertise and scarce observational data.
+Here we introduce a new unsupervised machine learning method based on nonnegative tensor factorization for building minimal HMMs based on a theoretical process model constructed from domain expert estimations.
+Our new method is based on our technique for model selection in NMF and NTF, and gives us the capability to identify the minimal number of states needed in an HMM resulting from a process model.
+In the future, this work could furnish the ability to inform SMEs of unnecessary complexity in their process models, and to compare competing process models.
+In this work we demonstated our ability to determine the unknown number of the hidden states in HMM as well to work with theoretical process models with sequential and parallel activities.
+The minimal HMMs built in this way allows us to answer questions of interest using domain expertise and scarce observational data.